How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 When they slip, they don’t try to catch themselves because their brain hasn’t realized that they’re falling yet.

-If this is the case, your child is probably also uncoordinated because their brain is not exactly aware of where their limbs are in space due to this condition.
+If this is the case, your child is probably also uncoordinated because their brain is not aware of where their limbs are in space due to this condition.

 They Hate Getting Ready For Bed